deckhouse/virtualization/docs/USER_GUIDE.md

 #### Verifying the integrity of a downloaded image

-The [`checksum`](cr.html#virtualimage-v1alpha2-spec-datasource-http-checksum) block makes the module verify what it downloaded from the HTTP server.
+The [`checksum`](cr.html#virtualimage-v1alpha2-spec-datasource-http-checksum) block makes DP verify what it downloaded from the HTTP server.
 The image reaches the `Ready` phase only if the downloaded file matches every specified checksum, otherwise the resource ends up in the `Failed` phase:

 ```bash
 d8 k apply -f - <<EOF